De Sade (film): Critical

+De Sade currently holds an 11% approval rating on Rotten Tomatoes based on 9 reviews, with an average rating of 3.9/10.

 Box office

 Samuel Z. Arkoff of AIP said in 1974 that the film was his company's biggest flop to date.
 It grossed $1,250,000, more than other AIP films, but lost more money because of the large advertising bill.

 Soundtrack

 A record album of the soundtrack music by Billy Strange was released in 1969 by Capitol Records (ST-5170).
 It has never been released on CD.

 Paperback novelization

 A novelization of Richard Matheson's screenplay was written by Edward Fenton under the pseudonym he almost always employed for media tie-in work, Henry Clement.
 It was released by Signet Books in September 1969.
 Ironically, under his own by-line, Fenton was best known as an author of books for children.